 Ari Dubin began working as Executive Director of Vanderbilt Hillel in July 2005.
 Originally from Houston, TX Ari received his BA in Psychology from American Jewish University and M.Ed. in Educational Psychology from University of Texas.
 Before coming to Vanderbilt Hillel, Ari was the Assistant Director of Duke Hillel, the Youth and Camping Director at the JCC in San Antonio and Director of Teen Services at MetroWest JCC.
 Ari and his wife, Abbie, live with their two daughters Davi and Emmie.

 Brian Small joined the Vanderbilt Hillel staff in the summer of 2017.
 A long-time higher education professional, Brian uses his diverse education and more than a decade of Hillel experience to advocate for a delivery model that brings Jewish life to the students where they are geographically, spiritually, intellectually, and emotionally.
 He is a proponent of peer-based engagement strategies and creating diverse programmatic and micro-community offerings.
-Brian, in his limited free time, is a dorky comic book and sports memorabilia collector and an avid board gamer.
-He is a rabid sports fan, prefers to wear bowties, and hotdogs are his favorite food.
-Brian and Shannon, his wife, are blessed with two children, Danielle and Ari, and their beloved dog, a Havanese named Desi.
+Brian, in his limited free time, is a dorky comic book collector, rabid Nashville Predators fan, and a lover of nerdy board and card games.
+Additionally, he is a consumer of comic-book movies, prefers to wear bowties, and hotdogs are his favorite food.
+Brian and Shannon, his wife, are blessed with two children, Danielle and Ari, and their beloved dog, a Teddy Bear named Theo.

 Escoll Family Shlicha